 1. Police Report

 If you’re involved in an accident, stay at the scene and call 911.
 When officers arrive, they will examine the scene and vehicles involved, ask you questions, and fill out an accident report.
-An accident report will:
+An accident report should:

 - Prove that your accident occurred where and when you say it did.